luffy2106/AI_app_age_transform/README.md

-# For Development(Only apply for Linux or WSL2 window)
+# For Development(Only apply for Linux or WSL2 window), skip it you want to deploy the project
 ### 1. Install cuda to enable GPU in WSL
 wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-keyring_1.0-1_all.deb
 sudo dpkg -i cuda-keyring_1.0-1_all.deb